Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Introduction

-\paragraph*{Ethical Implications and Impact of our Work} In general, deciding on an adequate privacy budget $\varepsilon$ in ML applications with DP on sensitive data is a challenging task since the real-world implications of concrete values for $\varepsilon$ are poorly understood.
+\paragraph*{Ethical Implications} In general, deciding on an adequate DP budget $\varepsilon$ in ML applications dealing with sensitive data is a challenging task.
+This results from real-world implications of concrete values for $\varepsilon$ being poorly understood.
 Additionally, even the calculated privacy budgets $\varepsilon$ for the same application and data might decrease over time, when tighter bounds for their calculation are pushed forward \citep{moments_accountant}.
-These inherent problems of DP in ML are also faced when assigning individual privacy budgets to data points.
-In particular, one needs to make sure that no entity training an ML model with individual DP guarantees abuses their power and assigns poor levels of privacy to individual data that actually needs it.
-We therefore, suggest the use of our new personalized PATE variants in settings that contain a process for obtaining informed consent of the data holders to process their data at a given privacy level, such as~\citep{sorries2021privacy}.
-This process should consist of (1) the identification of the individual privacy preferences \citep{teltzrow2004impacts, kolter2009generating}, (2) the communication of the privacy risks and limitations of data use through transparency (\eg~\citep{wachter2017counterfactual}), and (3) enabling meaningful decision-making processes by providing information about DP concerning sensitive data disclosure (\eg~\citep{xiong2020towards}).
-Moreover, we argue that, due to its difficult interpretability, individual data holders should not be in charge of choosing their numeric privacy budget $\varepsilon$, but, based on the information on potential risks and benefits decide on an abstract privacy level, such as "low", "medium", or "high"~\citep{hoofnagle2014alan}.
-Concrete numeric values $\varepsilon$ could then be fixed by the regulator or ethics committee in charge depending on the sensitive data itself and the application \citep{bhat2020sociocultural}.
+These inherent difficulties of choosing an adequate $\varepsilon$ are also faced when assigning individual privacy budgets to data points.
+In particular, one needs to make sure that no entity training an ML model with individual DP guarantees abuses their power and assigns poor levels of privacy to data that actually requires privacy protection.
+We, therefore, suggest the use of our new \personalized PATE variants in settings that contain a process for obtaining informed consent of the data holders to process their data at a given privacy level, such as~\citep{sorries2021privacy}.
+This process should consist of (1) the identification of the individual privacy preferences~\citep{teltzrow2004impacts, kolter2009generating}, (2) the communication of the associated privacy risks and limitations (\eg~\citep{wachter2017counterfactual}), and (3) enabling meaningful decision-making processes by providing information about DP concerning sensitive data disclosure (\eg~\citep{xiong2020towards}).